Borneo freshwater fishes

 Less conspicuous, the glass catfishes (family Schilbeidae), also known as ghost catfishes or phantom catfishes, are almost transparent, revealing their skeleton and internal organs.

 Needs and lifestyles of Borneo’s freshwater fishesSome freshwater fish have adapted to very specific habitats.
-For example, Waandersii's hard-lipped barb (Osteochilus hasseltii) inhabits clear, freshwater, tropical streams, with a preference for fast-flowing streams and rivers, where gravelly or stony substrate is available.
-When water levels rise, it moves into areas adjacent to rivers that have become flooded.
+For example, Waandersii's hard-lipped barb (Osteochilus hasseltii) live in clear, freshwater, tropical streams, with a preference for fast-flowing streams and rivers, where gravelly or stony substrate is available.
+When water levels rise, it moves into the flooded areas adjacent to rivers.

-Conversely, the spotted eel-loach (Pangio shelfordii), also known as the spotted coolie loach or Borneo loach, keeps to muddy, slow-flowing streams and pools in freshwater swamp forests.
-This orange fish, with a pattern of dark splashes, is difficult to discern in its habitat, where it lies among the leaf litter and plant detritus.
+The spotted eel-loach (Pangio shelfordii), also known as the spotted coolie loach or Borneo loach, keeps to muddy, slow-flowing streams and pools in freshwater swamp forests.
+This orange fish, with a pattern of dark splashes, is difficult to see as it lies amongst the leaf litter and plant detritus.

 - Clarias nigricans, identified by experts in Samarinda’s market, in East Kalimantan.
 This fish is thought to be a member of the ‘forest walking catfishes’, which are capable of walking short distances over the land.

+- A striking zebra-striped fish, Eirmotus insignis, was officially described in 2008.
+The eight-banded barb, as it is commonly-called, has been mostly recorded from the middle Kapuas, in the Heart of Borneo.
 One of 17 fish discovered in the Heart of Borneo in recent years, the eight-banded barb measures around 3.6cm, and typically inhabits slow-moving, shallow, shady rainforest streams and swamps.
-The water in this habitat type is often murky, with substrate composed of mud or fallen leaves, twigs and branches.